 Announcement

-The following two final rules affect the Wagner-Peyser Act Employment Service (ES), including ES services that State Workforce Agencies (SWAs) provide to migrant and seasonal farmworkers (MSFW).
+The following two final rules affect the Wagner-Peyser Act Employment Service (ES), including ES services that State Workforce Agencies (SWA) provide to migrant and seasonal farmworkers (MSFW).
+Note the new information added on December 10, 2024 regarding additional district court orders affecting implementation of the Farmworker Protection Final Rule under item 1 below.

-- The Department published the Farmworker Protection Rule in the Federal Register (89 FR 33898) on April 29, 2024.
-The Final Rule amended the regulations governing the H-2A program at 20 CFR part 655, subpart B, and 29 CFR part 501, as well as the Employment Service (ES) regulations at 20 CFR parts 651, 653, and 658.
-The ES amendments include changes related to the Agricultural Recruitment System and the bases and procedures for State Workforce Agencies’ discontinuation of ES services to employers.
-ETA described many of the changes in Training and Employment Notice No. 27-23 published on April 29, 2024.
+Farmworker Protection Final Rule, 89 FR 33898, April 29, 2024.
+The Improving Protections for Workers in Temporary Agricultural Employment in the United States (Farmworker Protection Final Rule) amended the regulations governing the H-2A program at 20 CFR part 655, subpart B, and 29 CFR part 501, as well as the Employment Service (ES) regulations at 20 CFR parts 651, 653, and 658.
+The ES amendments include changes related to the Agricultural Recruitment System and the bases and procedures for SWAs’ discontinuation of ES services to employers.

-On August 26, 2024, the United States District Court for the Southern District of Georgia issued a preliminary injunction order (“Order”) in the case Kansas, et al. vs. U.S. Department of Labor, et al. No. 2:24-cv-00076-LGW-BWC (S.D.
+- Southern District of Georgia: On August 26, 2024, the United States District Court for the Southern District of Georgia issued a preliminary injunction in the case Kansas, et al. v.
+U.S. Department of Labor, No. 2:24-cv-00076-LGW-BWC (S.D.
 Ga., Aug.
-26, 2024) (“Kansas”) prohibiting DOL from enforcing the Farmworker Protection Rule in certain states and with respect to certain entities.
-The preliminary injunction specifically prohibits DOL from enforcing the Farmworker Protection Rule in the states of Georgia, Kansas, South Carolina, Arkansas, Florida, Idaho, Indiana, Iowa, Louisiana, Missouri, Montana, Nebraska, North Dakota, Oklahoma, Tennessee, Texas, and Virginia, and against Miles Berry Farm and members of the Georgia Fruit and Vegetable Growers Association as of August 26, 2024.
-DOL is complying with the preliminary injunction.
-Accordingly, until further notice, these 17 states should follow the Employment Service regulations at 20 CFR parts 651, 653, and 658 that were in effect prior to the effective date of the Final Rule.
-All other states will continue to follow the ES regulations currently in effect as of June 28, 2024, including all ES amendments made in the Final Rule.
-For more information on the effect of the injunction, please see TEN 27-23, Change 1.
-For information on the H-2A certification process, please visit https://www.dol.gov/agencies/eta/foreign-labor.
+26, 2024) (“Kansas”), prohibiting the Department from enforcing the Farmworker Protection Final Rule in certain states and with respect to certain entities.
+The preliminary injunction specifically prohibits the Department from enforcing the Farmworker Protection Final Rule in the states of Arkansas, Florida, Georgia, Idaho, Indiana, Iowa, Kansas, Louisiana, Missouri, Montana, Nebraska, North Dakota, Oklahoma, South Carolina, Tennessee, Texas, and Virginia, and against Miles Berry Farm and members of the Georgia Fruit and Vegetable Growers Association as of August 26, 2024.

 - Wagner-Peyser Act Staffing Final Rule, 88 FR 82658, November 24, 2023.
 The final rule requires states to use state merit staff to provide ES services, including ES services to MSFWs.
 The final rule also makes changes to 20 CFR parts 651, 652, 653, 654, and 658 to strengthen ES services that states provide to MSFWs and to enhance worker protections.
 For more information, see Training and Employment Notice No. 10-23 and a webcast on WorkforceGPS, which provide a summary of the changes.